 The hiring managers are looking to figure out whether the candidate fits in with the organization and the existing team.
 They will prefer people who tend to work well with various personalities.

-To convince the interviewer make sure that you add real-life examples in the answer as it adds credibility to the answer.
+To convince the interviewer, make sure that you add real-life examples in the answers as it adds credibility to the answer.
 Sharing stories of dealing with a team member with a conflicting personality or a difficult patient case is the best way to showcase your capabilities and impress the interviewer.
 Always highlight the positive things you learned from the experience.

 Working with a difficult coworker is not easy.